In 15 states, some people with high-risk medical conditions are eligible to receive the COVID-19 vaccine at publicly run sites.

 The Centers for Disease Control and Prevention has a list of high-risk medical conditions for COVID-19, which include cancer, kidney disease, liver disease, pregnancy, diabetes, sickle cell disease, a developmental disability, a heart condition, a pulmonary disease like asthma, a neurological condition like dementia, immunocompromising diseases like AIDS, and obesity on the basis of body mass index (a flawed measure of health).

 States are using the CDC’s list of high-risk medical conditions as a guide for who could qualify for the vaccine, but you should check your state’s specific guidelines.
 For instance, in Maryland and Ohio, the only qualifying medical condition is a developmental disability.
 In New Hampshire and North Dakota, you need at least two high-risk conditions to qualify.

-To show you're eligible, you'll need to bring a doctor's letter or personal medical records that indicate you have an eligible high-risk medical condition.
-At some vaccination sites, workers will simply ask you to sign a letter certifying that you have a condition rather than requesting to see a doctor’s letter or medical records.
-But since implementation varies from site to site, you should bring documentation just in case.
+Some states will simply ask you to sign a letter certifying that you have a condition rather than requesting to see a doctor’s letter or medical records.
+Make sure to check your state's policies before showing up for your appointment.
+But since implementation varies from site to site, you may want to bring documentation just in case.

 (If you use MyChart or a similar service that hosts electronic medical records, you may already have access to them — just text or email them to yourself and print them out.)

 But what if you don’t have your records?
 Here's how to do it.